zarpafantasma/corpus_rythmos/III- Philosophical_and_Anthropological_Explorations/019-en_US-Physics_of_Tradition.md

 - **Extero-Interoceptive Loops:** The interaction between rhythmic group chanting and the acoustic response of the enclosure creates a self-reinforcing loop.
 This feedback rectifies environmental noise into stable information, effectively "pumping" the local coherence level.

 Crucially, this mechanism is governed by the **Macroscopic Mandate**.
-To prevent the restorative forces of the vacuum from crushing the $`\beta`$-anomaly, the enclosure must meet a critical scale threshold—typically $`\geq 1`$ meter.
+To prevent the restorative forces of the vacuum from crushing the $`\beta`$-anomaly, the enclosure must meet a critical scale threshold, typically $`\geq 1`$ meter.
 When this mandate is fulfilled, the space acts as a functional gateway, allowing human consciousness to transcend temporal fragmentation and anchor itself to the broader hierarchical bands of the cosmos.

 **3.4 Measuring** $`\mathbf{\alpha}_{\mathbf{place}}`$ **(Consciousness of Place)**